Blog: Enterprise Video Platform Development: A Complete Guide for 2026

 Do we really need all three DRMs?

 If your content is premium (movies, live sports, paid courses, premium training), yes.
-Widevine + FairPlay + PlayReady together cover ~99% of devices.
-Skip PlayReady and you lose Smart TV and some Windows devices.
-Skip FairPlay and you lose iOS and Safari.
-Skip Widevine and you lose most of the web.
+Widevine, FairPlay, and PlayReady together cover about 99% of devices.
+Skip PlayReady and you lose smart TVs and some Windows devices; skip FairPlay and you lose iOS and Safari; skip Widevine and you lose most of the web.
+4K also requires all three at hardware security level.

 Can open-source (LiveKit, mediasoup, OvenMediaEngine) really replace Agora?